xiaowang1516/NightSurveillance/README.md

     @inproceedings{NightSurveillance,
-    author={Wang, Xiao and Chen, Jun and Wang, Zheng and Liu, Wu and Satoh, Shin'ichi and   Liang, Chao and  Lin, Chia{-}Wen}, title={When Pedestrian Detection Meets Nighttime Surveillance: A New Benchmark}, booktitle={Proceedings of the Twenty-Ninth International Joint Conference on Artificial Intelligence, {IJCAI}},
-    pages     = {509--515},
+    author={Wang, Xiao and Chen, Jun and Wang, Zheng and Liu, Wu and Satoh, Shin'ichi and   Liang, Chao and  Lin, Chia{-}Wen}, title={When Pedestrian Detection Meets Nighttime Surveillance: A New Benchmark}, booktitle={Proceedings of the Twenty-Ninth International Joint Conference on Artificial Intelligence}, pages     = {509--515},
     year      = {2020},
     }